 - Financial Impact: Over half (55%) of manufacturers expect their revenue to decline as a result of the coronavirus, and 31% expect it to remain the same.
 This is a stark departure from February survey results, which found that only 34% anticipated their revenue to decline and 53% expected it to remain the same.

 Thomas has launched a Coronavirus Resource Hub for Manufacturers and Industrial Professionals to empower you with the information and actionable next steps and to help our industry overcome this crisis together.
-You can also help by participating in our future surveys - sign up to become a member on Thomas Industrial Survey Panel.

 The study was conducted online using Qualtrics.
 As a follow up to the February 2020 survey, the March 2020 survey polled over 1,073 North American suppliers with revenues spanning from less than 4.9 million to over $500 million.
 Click here to get a copy of the Thomas Industrial Survey: Coronavirus’ Impact on North American Manufacturers.